-The works in the Prime State series question if humans have evolved or devolved emotionally from our primitive origins and how we will progress in the future.
-The paintings and sculptures in this series explore the relationships between the refined and the primitive, the physical and the spiritual, and the influences of our collective past on present behaviour.
+The works in the Prime State series question if humans are evolved or devolved emotionally from our primitive origins and how we will progress in the future.
+The works in this series explore the relationships between the refined and the primitive, the physical and the spiritual, and the influences of our collective past on present behaviour.

-Echo pays homage to Darwinism and looks at our primordial animal instinct to acquire, conquer, reproduce and self-destruct.
-It also reflects on the Buddhist teaching of moderation in order to suppress our monkey mind and free ourselves from our destructive tendencies.
-The work is displayed under a glass vitrine like a curiosity in a museum.
+Echo questions whether humans have evolved or devolved from our primitive origins.
+Paying homage to Dawinism, the ape represents out primordial animal instincts to acquire, conquer, reproduce and self-destruct.
+It's also a nod to the Buddhist teaching of moderation in order to supress our monkey mind and free ourselves from our destructive tendencies.

-Dancers (iii) is one of a series of ‘Dancers’.
-In these works the monkeys’ gold halos highlight the notion of ‘free spirits’ and the spiritual essence in primitive thought.
+This painting is one of a series of ‘Dancers’ in which the monkeys’ gold halos highlight the notion of ‘free spirits’ and the spiritual essence in primitive thought.
 In the dancer series chimps both mock and imitate the regimented and rehearsed ballet dancers.
 These works compare our finesse to the wilder, more innate feelings that can also take over from rational thought.
-This work looks at the art of expression and suppression and its role in the creative practice.